Walts DIY is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 What makes a lathe versatile are the accessories or additional features it has.
 Other features help enhance the quality of work and add an extra layer of protection.

 One of the popular additions to a wood lathe is indexing heads.
-Some models can come with a 12-position indexing head, while others will come with a 24-position indexing head.
+Some models can come with a 12-position indexing head, while others have a 24-position indexing head.
 The more position an indexing head has, the more patterns you can add, such as different hole drilling patterns and decorative finishes.

 Another accessory is faceplates.
 This helps you to add threads into a spindle.
 Many other accessories come with different mini lathes- you should choose one with accessories that will help enhance your work.